 We hope this article provided you with all the necessary information about this rather complicated topic of spinal cord stimulation in an easy to understand manner.
 We encourage you to ask questions.
 We can answer any questions that you may have about this topic through the ‘comments’ section of this website.
 Please remember that this is information and any information on this website cannot and should not substitute the advice you get from a medical provider that is specific to your situation.
 Thanks for reading.

-Gabapentin was first introduced as a drug to treat epilepsy.
+Medications for neuropathy Gabapentin was first introduced as a drug to treat epilepsy.
 Over the years, it has become recognized and very well accepted in the medical field as a medication to treat a variety of pain conditions, especially ‘nerve pain’.
 The main benefit of this drug is that it is very unlikely to cause any injury to any organs in the body, at least as long one does not exceed the recommended dose.

 Gabapentin to treat numbness, tingling and nerve pain (neuropathic pain)